keyboard_arrow_up

 Filler

-The carbonaceous particles in manufactured graphite comprising the base aggregate in an unbaked green-mix formula.
+Carbon-based particles used in manufactured graphite, forming the aggregate foundation of an unbaked green-mix formula.

 Flash